-Voters in two other cities — Bloomington and Minnetonka — passed policies in 2020 that will implement ranked choice voting starting in 2021.
-The ballot measures passed with 51% and 55% support, respectively.
+Voters in two other cities — Bloomington and Minnetonka — passed policies in 2020 and used ranked choice voting for the first time in 2021.

 Following implementation in Minneapolis in 2013, RCV helped produce the most ethnically diverse and gender-balanced city council, with the first Somali, Latina, and Hmong American candidates elected.
 In 2017, the number of candidates who were women, people of color, or from different political parties was at an all time high.
 In St. Paul, second-place votes helped elect the first Hmong city council member in 2013 in one ward, the first female council member in 2015; in 2017, RCV helped elect the city’s first African-American mayor; and in 2019, the city’s diverse Ward 6 voters elected their first Hmong representative under RCV.In St. Louis Park in 2019, the city elected its first Somali member to the city council and a winner in a highly competitive at-large race spurred by ranked choice voting.